 OSU or Offline System Update is a process that you can use to update the firmware of your Xbox console using a USB flash drive.

 You’ll need a computer with Windows OS, a USB port, and a working internet connection.
-Along with it, a USB flash drive with 6GB+ of storage (take 8GB just to stay on the safe side) is formatted as NTFS.
+A USB flash drive with 6GB+ of storage (take 8GB to stay on the safe side) is also formatted as NTFS.
 Follow the procedure mentioned below.